gradvohl/YAPTT/passingParameters/searchThreads/README.md

 # Time to code
-This section will illustrate how to pass parameters to the threads and how to get the return of a thread using the PThread API.
+This section will illustrate how to pass parameters to the threads and get the return of a thread using the PThread API.
 First, we will describe a problem to motivate and contextualize the parameters passing.
 After that, we will delve into the code.

 ## Problem description and the strategy to solve it
 We want to search for an element in an array with 40 integers in random order.
 Therefore, we will divide the array into four partitions and let each thread search sequentially in a partition assigned to it.